-In this year's unusually active hurricane and typhoon season, people across the globe are looking for ways to help.
+When disaster strikes, people across the globe look for ways to help.
 Above all, in every emergency, children need to know that the adults around them are working toward solutions and that their needs are important.

 You can help!
 But do it carefully